-ShaMaran's completion of its acquisition of an increased ownership interest in Atrush Block in the second quarter was a significant event.
-The Company believes its 27.6% interest in Atrush Block provides a stable foundation for future growth.
-Atrush Block is a high-quality oil field that has a large production base and significant growth potential.
-We are generating cash flow that can fund organic growth and the Company is now strongly positioned to act on new accretive opportunities as they present themselves.
+ShaMaran's well-timed acquisition of an additional ownership in Atrush Block provides the Company with greater exposure to a highquality oil field with significant and demonstrated growth potential.
+The operating asset is delivering consistently on guidance as the PSC prudently plans out incremental production growth.
+Production forecasts will create an increase in cash flow that will allow the Company to continue to fund ongoing organic growth and act on potential new accretive opportunities as they present themselves.
 As a Lundin Group Company, ShaMaran can leverage the expertise and strength of a family that has been building resource companies around the world for more than 40 years.